Associate Post Master’s Mental Health Fellowship – Oakland

 Oakland is a bustling, diverse metropolitan city 10 miles from San Francisco, and adjacent to Berkeley.
 It offers the best of both worlds – the cultural opportunities of an urban environment and uniquely beautiful natural parks and open spaces.
 The climate is temperate with mild winters and abundant sunshine.
 The East Bay Regional Parks around Oakland encompass 59 parks with more than 91,000 acres for hiking, running, swimming, and other outdoor activities.
 Nearby Jack London Square offers fine dining and shopping and Piedmont Avenue, which is within walking distance of the medical center, also boasts numerous restaurants and stores.
 The city hosts a Farmer’s Market on 9th Street every Friday.

 The Psychiatry department serves a large urban and suburban community, extending from Richmond, Pinole, and Albany to the city of Alameda and San Leandro, with Oakland and Berkeley in between.
 Our patient population reflects the unique ethnic and cultural diversity of the region with members identifying as African American, Asian, Caucasian, Latino/a and other.
 Common languages spoken include Spanish, Vietnamese, Cantonese, and Mandarin.
-11% of patients are Medicare/Medi-Cal enrollees.
+Our membership also includes Medicare/Medi-Cal enrollees, who comprise 11% of the population cared for in our service area.
 Oakland and its surrounding cities are home to one of the largest sexual and gender diverse populations in the US.
 Kaiser Oakland Psychiatry has been a mental health training site since the 1980s.

 Program Curriculum